ketan-ojha/Salvador/README.md

 ```
 *Caution: Will not work on Intel dual core or 32 bit CPU!*
 ### Installation instructions
-Download and extract the **SalvadorGame.rar** archive at your desired location.
+Download and extract the **Salvador.rar** archive at your desired location.
 Open "Salvador Final" folder and run the **"Salvador.exe"** to play the game.
 We hope you'll like it!

 *Optimised for FHD (1080p).*